copernicus-mogley/zkav.club/publishing-infrastructure/README.md

 ### Long-term publishing for decentralized communities

-Zk Av Club runs community media infrastructure and provides support services that help decentralized technology communities publish recordings in a way that aligns with their needs and values.
+Zk Av Club runs community media infrastructure and helps decentralized technology communities publish recordings in ways that match their needs and values.

 ### What we provide

 #### 1) Publishing systems

-We help communities stand up and operate publishing destinations that people can actually depend on:
+We help communities set up and run publishing homes people can actually depend on:

-* Instance/channel setup and administration
+* Instance or channel setup and administration
 * Repeatable publishing workflows
-* Content organization for discovery
+* Organization that makes content easier to find

 #### 2) Content stewardship

-Publishing is the start.
+Publishing is only the start.
 We also support the ongoing work that keeps media usable and responsibly managed:

 * Indexing and metadata
-* Rights + consent hygiene
+* Rights and consent hygiene
 * Moderation support
 * Takedown and reporting workflows
 * Roles and permissions
-* Versioning + updates
+* Versioning and updates

-A lot of this work is quiet infrastructure: permissions, policies, and repeatable workflows that keep a media home healthy over time.
+Much of this work is quiet infrastructure: permissions, policies, and repeatable workflows that keep a media home healthy over time.
 Some of it is straightforward operations.
-Some of it is experimentation in the wild, such as peer‑to‑peer distribution (seeding, mirroring, relays), new sharing protocols, and keeping what actually works.
+Some of it involves experiments in the wild, such as peer‑to‑peer distribution (seeding, mirroring, relays), new sharing protocols, and keeping what actually works.

-In practice this means communities receive the stack, the workflow, and the runbook needed to operate their publishing home with confidence.
+In practice, communities receive the stack, the workflow, and the runbook needed to operate their publishing home with confidence.

 ### Why decentralized media?